 This feature allows you to effectively maintain control over the entire SharePoint platform, regardless of how widespread yours is.

 While the standard SharePoint functionality is robust, your teams might require specialized functions to perform their roles.
-If this is the case, SharePoint developers can build custom applications and connect them to the software with ease.
+If this is the case, a SharePoint developer can easily build custom applications and connect them to the software.

 This option means that your team members will always have instant access to the tools they need to do their job.
 As a manager, you can also customize your organization’s SharePoint experience by adding your brand logo!

-The software includes features and tools that allow you to press ahead without requiring a degree in computer science.
-Whether you need to build a website from scratch, update your existing one, or create a specialized online tool for your team members, you can do so with SharePoint.
+The software includes features and tools that allow you to press ahead without application development skills.
+Whether you need to build a team site from scratch, update your existing site, or create a specialized online tool for your team members, you can do so with SharePoint.

-Do you have an expansive enterprise with multiple satellite offices performing different tasks?
-If so, it can be hard to keep up with the unique skill sets and job responsibilities of every single team member.
+Do you have a comprehensive enterprise with multiple satellite offices performing different tasks?
+If so, it can be hard to keep up with every team member’s unique skill sets and job responsibilities.

-Leverage the Benefits of SharePoint to Grow Your Organization
+Leverage the SharePoint Benefits to Grow Your Organization

 There’s a reason why thousands of Fortune 500 companies choose SharePoint as their go-to document and collaboration control solution.
 If you strive to join their ranks, this is an important step.